Last Updated as of January 2, 2020

 The International Mobile Equipment Identity (IMEI) is unique serial number given to each phone device.
 It is used to identify if the device is stolen, lost, or blacklisted.
 This is one of the second thing you should check if you're considering purchasing a used cell phone or tablet.

 Find the IMEI on your device:

 Easy way to check the IMEI.
 For Free!

-About two year ago I bought a brand new Blackberry Priv from a seller in Amazon.
+Back in 2016 I purchased a brand new Blackberry Priv from a seller on eBay.
 The Blackberry Priv came At&t factory unlocked (GSM) and I was super excited to bring into the Verizon network (CDMA).
-At that time my understanding of unlocked phones was that unlocked meant you can use it with any carrier without restrictions.
+At that time my understanding of unlocked phones was that "unlocked" meant you can use it with any carrier without restrictions.
 To my disappointment it didn't work.
 All I can do is text and call.
 Not even changing the APN setting worked.

-Do the following to tests to verify if the used cell phone is compatible for your cellphone provider:
+Do the following to tests to verify if the used cell phone is compatible for your phone provider:

 Thank you for reading.
-Feel free to leave a comment down below if you have other recommendations.
+Feel free to leave a comment down below if you have recommendations.